fonzerelly/teststrategies-not-only-for-javascript/introduction.md

 Note: We had no trust in our measures.
 When we saw an error, it did not matter.

 ??VERTICAL
-### When something happened eac h elve tried to accuse someother elve
+### When something happened each elve tried to accuse some other elve
 <img src="images/motivation-2.jpg" width="50%">
 Note: Instead we prefered to accuse everybody else that they introduced the error.